This is a best prospect industry sector for this country. Includes a market overview and trade data.

 The DRC has immense and varied energy potential, consisting of non-renewable resources, including oil, natural gas, and uranium, as well as renewable energy sources, including hydroelectric, biomass, solar, and geothermal power.
 Hydroelectric power accounts for 96 percent of domestic power generation, the bulk of which is generated by the Inga I and Inga II dams located in Kongo Central province.
 Inga I and II have an installed capacity of 1,775 megawatts, and the government is supporting maintenance to bring Inga back to full capacity.

 Despite millions of dollars of donor funding, according to the World Bank only 19 percent of the DRC’s 108 million people have access to electricity – about 41 percent in urban areas and one percent in rural areas.
 Lack of access to modern electricity services impairs the health, education, and income-generating potential of millions of Congolese people.
 Most power generation development is directed and funded by mining companies seeking to power their facilities.

 The Tshisekedi government is seeking to increase power connections by appealing for development funding and mandating that electricity companies provide power to the population in addition to mining companies.
 In addition, many universities and academic institutions in the DRC have founded centers for the research and development of renewable energy such as solar and biodiesel.

 Power Africa is a market-driven, U.S. Government-led public-private partnership aiming to double access to electricity in sub-Saharan Africa.
 It offers tools and resources to private sector entities to facilitate doing business in sub-Saharan Africa’s power sector.
-The Electrify Africa Act of 2016 Institutionalized Power Africa.
-Learn more about the full Power Africa toolbox or other opportunities offered by Power Africa.”
+The Electrify Africa Act of 2015 institutionalized Power Africa.
+Learn more about the full Power Africa toolbox or other other opportunities offered by Power Africa.